novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-105.md

 “No, how can I do that?
 The song is practically made by you.”

 “How would I know how to compose?
 I just sang what came to mind.
-I was the worst at music in school.
+Music was my worst subject in school.
 I don’t even know the musical notes well, so you can put the notes together properly and complete it.
 Got it?”

 “…….”